 A heater helps to keep the temperature stable in the mid to high seventies (I use this one).

-Lots of plants is a really good idea, as in the wild betta fish live in densely planted areas with high levels of tannins in the water.
+Lots of plants are a really good idea, as in the wild betta fish live in densely planted areas with high levels of tannins in the water.

-Keeping a soil-bottom substrate (such as by utilizing the Walstad method setup) as well as adding driftwood and Indian almond leaf also help to replicate the natural blackwater conditions of a wild betta’s environment.
+Keeping a soil-bottom substrate (such as by utilizing the Walstad method setup) as well as adding driftwood and Indian almond leaf also helps to replicate the natural blackwater conditions of a wild betta’s environment.

 Indian almond leaf even helps protect against bad bacteria and fin rot.